 Whether any of these options are available and/or suitable will depend on the circumstances of each particular case.
 Please call us for more information and advice on (02) 9290 1177.

 It is possible to have a conviction/penalty order that was made in your absence reversed or cancelled (annulled) in the Local Court.
 For certain offences, a Local Court is able to finalise your matter, record a conviction and impose a penalty if you do not attend court.
 There are many reasons why a person may not attend court.
 These include sickness, a mistake as to the date you had to attend court; or your solicitor forgot the date.
 If this has happened to you it may be possible to reverse the court’s decision and have your say in court.
 The process is called annulment.

 In New South Wales the Court of Criminal Appeal (CCA) deals with appeals from the District Court and Supreme Court.
-For criminal matters the CCA is the highest court in the state.
+For criminal matters the CCA is the highest court in New South Wales.
 The CCA only deals with cases where it is said to be an error of law by rights.